 All IACP members with an interest in effective planning, deployment, and management of technology are invited to join the LEIT Section.
 IACP Membership is required.
 Law enforcement professionals at every level qualify for membership in the IACP.
 Chiefs and Command Staff qualify as Active Members; other sworn and civilian employees of law enforcement agencies may qualify as Associate Members.
 Researchers, analysts, and solution providers may also join IACP and the LEIT Section.
 Click HERE for IACP and LEIT Section Membership.

 The LEIT Section is governed by a Board of Officers, elected by the LEIT Section Members.
 2020-2021 LEIT Board of Officers (PDF)

 IACP Technology Conference

 Join fellow law enforcement executives, front-line officers, and leading practitioners to explore the latest technology issues confronting law enforcement each year at IACP's Technology Conference.
-The 2021 IACP Technology Conference will be held May 17-19 in Milwaukee, Wisconsin.
+The 2021 IACP Technology Conference will be held online May 17-19.
 Visit the Tech Conference webpage for the latest information.

 LEIT Section Founders’ Technology Recognition Program

 The IACP LEIT Section will recognize the contributions of two section members each year at the IACP Technology Conference.
 The recognitions will be presented in honor of the section’s founding members, G. Thomas Steele and Harlin McEwen, for their long-term dedication to law enforcement technology.

 Tom and Harlin dedicated their careers to the public safety community by advancing technology in homeland security, information sharing, and communications interoperability and they were forward thinking in co-founding the IACP Law Enforcement Information Management Section (now LEIT).